-In 2020, when nearly half of the workforce became remote, businesses had to pivot to match their processes to fit the new work environment.
+In 2020, when nearly half of the workforce became remote, many businesses turned to process management to fit the new work environment.

-This article will cover what process management is, how your business can benefit from effective process management, and the tools you need to optimize your approach.
+This article will cover what business process management is, how it can elevate agility and efficiency, and the tools you need to optimize your approach.

 What exactly is process management?